Firstly, dissolve as much as possible using Bare Brick Stone & Masonry Graffiti Remover (BBSM) as instructed.

 Graffiti Removal from Limestone, courtesy of NYC Power Wash.

-Please remover other people’s 'stuff ups’ can take a lot of time to fix.
+Please remember other people’s 'stuff ups’ can take a lot of time to fix.
 Don’t under quote or underestimate the job.
 Set an hourly rate and be sure to remove a small section first before quoting a large job so you can set expectations.

 When removing shadows resulting from other removers being applied it can take many extra coats and longer dwell times to fully dissolve graffiti.